exercism/z3/exercises/practice/two_product_production_decision/.docs/instructions.md

 2. q_b: optimal quantity of motor B to produce
 3. profit: maximizing profit value in dollars

-Other important points to note: q_a and q_b cannot be floating-points numbers because a fraction of a motor cannot be produced.
+Other important points to note:
+q_a and q_b cannot be floating-points numbers because a fraction of a motor cannot be produced.
 The Z3 model results for variables will need to be converted to ints before being output.
 If the Z3 model result is of type `IntNumRef`, the `as_long()` class method may be used to convert to an integer.
+If the problem is unsatisfiable due to invalid inputs, then raise an `ArithmeticError()` python built-in exception.